RedMra/GenomicStatistics/Readme.md

 - These scripts are designed to be modular, so you can run each analysis independently.
 - Make sure to read through the comments in each script for detailed explanations of each step.

-## Contributing

-If you have suggestions or improvements, feel free to create a pull request or open an issue.

 ## License